 Some forms of oxymorphone are made with ingredients that are not absorbed in the body.
 Part of the tablet may appear in your stool.
 This is a normal side effect of oxymorphone and will not make the medication less effective.

-Do not stop using oxymorphone suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
-Ask your doctor how to avoid withdrawal symptoms when you stop using oxymorphone.
+Do not stop using this medicine suddenly after long-term use, or you could have unpleasant withdrawal symptoms.
+Ask your doctor how to safely stop using oxymorphone.

 Never crush or break a oxymorphone pill to inhale the powder or mix it into a liquid to inject the drug into your vein.
 This practice has resulted in death with the misuse of oxymorphone and similar prescription drugs.